-Get ready for immersion – use a new language to express yourself and understand someone else.
+Get ready for immersion – build your Spanish language skills to express yourself and understand someone else.

-Listen to the conversation, follow along with the interactive transcripts, and you will be amazed to discover that you know more Spanish than you think!
+Listen to the news in Spanish, follow the conversation with the interactive transcripts, and you will be amazed to discover that you know more Spanish than you think!

-We offer various subscription levels to meet your needs, from an audio-only podcast to a rigorous educational course including interactive transcripts, Spanish grammar and expressions lessons, grammar quizzes and pronunciation of full Spanish sentences.
+We offer various subscription levels to meet your needs, from an audio-only Spanish podcast to a rigorous educational course including interactive transcripts of international and Spanish news stories, grammar and expressions lessons, quizzes and pronunciation.

 See for yourself if our program is right for you!
 Our free demo episode will give you a sense of what we offer without having to sign up for anything.

 Not quite there yet?
 We’ll help you get up to speed.
-Our two hosts take you on a journey from basic Spanish sentences to full immersion in Spanish conversation, step by step.
-You’ll be surprised – you know more Spanish than you think!
-Check out our Get Up to Speed (G.U.T.S.) program.
+Our Spanish for Beginners program takes you on a journey from basic Spanish sentences to full immersion in Spanish conversation, step by step.
+Make this your first Spanish podcast!

 Ready for more?
 Try a change of pace.
-This program takes you to the next level of immersion.
-It’s a collaboration of Spanish writers, journalists, and linguists bringing you a mix of cultural insights, opinions, in-depth news analysis in real everyday Spanish conversation.
+Our Advanced Spanish podcast takes you to the next level of immersion.
+It’s a collaboration of Spanish news writers, journalists, and linguists bringing you a mix of cultural insights, opinions, in-depth news analysis in real, everyday Spanish.

 - You don’t have to register to navigate the entire site or try our demos.